Sourdough Cinnamon Rolls

 Listen I’ve had a few cinnamon rolls in my day.
 I’ve made them, bought them, devoured.
-But I might just declare these the best cinnamon rolls I’ve ever had.
+But I might just declare these sourdough cinnamon rolls are the best I’ve ever had.

 They are sourdough cinnamon rolls so they do take some time and a nice bubbly active sourdough starter.
 But in the end every minute you spend making these will be SO worth it.
 Seriously.
 Light, fluffy, Cinnamony (not a word but it’s cool).
 Finger licking.
 Save the last one for yourself and don’t feel guilty kind of amazing.